earthonion/persona/README.md

 ## todo:

-• use secrets for password generation
+- use secrets for password generation

+- make an install script so simply `persona` can be run from terminal

-• organize code more
+- organize code more

 ### note: